h4sh3d/xmr-btc-atomic-swap/README.md

 Cross-chain atomic swaps have been discussed for a very long time and are very useful tools.
 In blockchains where hashed timelock contracts are doable atomic swaps are already deployed, but when one blockchain doesn't have this capability it becomes a challenge.
 This protocol describes how to achieve atomic swaps between Bitcoin and Monero with two transactions per chain without trusting any central authority, servers, nor the other swap participant.

 We propose a swap between two participants, one holding bitcoin and the other monero, in which when both follow the protocol their funds are not at risk at any moment.
-The protocol does not require timelocks on Monero side nor script capabilities.
+The protocol does not require timelocks on Monero side nor script capabilities but does require two zero-knowledge proofs of relation between a hash and a point on Edward25519 curve.

 This protocol is heavily based on a Monero StackExchange post discussing if it's possible to trade Monero and Bitcoin in a trustless manner.
 The concept is roughly the same, with changes in Bitcoin construction, less prerequisites in Monero, and more detailed explainations.